beko50/beko50/README.md

 * 🌍  I'm based in Accra, Ghana
 * ✉️  You can contact me at [essiamah20@gmail.com](mailto:essiamah20@gmail.com)
-* 🧠  I'm learning Data Analysis with SQL, Tableau, Python, Azure Databricks
+* 🧠  I explore Data with tools and software like SQL, Microsoft Power BI, Excel, Tableau, Python and Azure Databricks
 * 🤝  I'm open to collaborating on Projects

 ### Skills